 Considering the World Heritage List includes over 1000 sites and a global territory of over 276 million hectares under its protection, increased understanding of the World Heritage decision-making process among site managers becomes crucial in order to achieve more effective protection of OUV.
 It allows the Convention to fulfil its potential as a tool and catalyst for World Heritage protection and heritage protection in general.
 At the same time, future improvements to the World Heritage decision-making procedures must build on and respond to greater engagement of those dealing with World Heritage on a day-to-day basis.

-The Forum is designed for a maximum of 100 participants selected from World Heritage Sites for which a State of Conservation (SOC) report has been prepared and presented for decision making at 41st Session of the World Heritage Committee.
+The Forum attended about 100 participants from 25 State-Parties from around the world, selected from World Heritage Sites for which a State of Conservation (SOC) report has been prepared and presented for decision making at 41st Session of the World Heritage Committee.
 Participants from natural, cultural and mixed sites will be selected.
-Participants should be able to demonstrate their involvement in ongoing management activities of the World Heritage Properties that they represent.
-Applications will come through permanent delegations to UNESCO and the State Parties will be requested to submit up to three applications.
+For full representativeness, selected managers represented natural, cultural and mixed sites.